 Royal Dagger Haft – This used to be bugged and proc from every thing that did damage equal to your max HP before reductions and stagger.
 It has been fixed now, has a much longer cooldown compared to its active counterparts, due to it being a passive insurance policy.

 Fang of Tichondrius – While not being a coveted trinket for regular content, it is very helpful for the Mage Tower Challenge – the self sustain it gives when you want to save a healing orb is very helpful.
 As leech is not affected by necrotic, it can also be used as a CD to keep you alive during necrotic weeks in m+.
+Update: As of 7.2.5 leech is no longer unaffected by necrotic, and Fang remains a very niche trinket for solo content.

 Shivermaw’s Jawbone – If you can get this in a decent ilvl, it is very potent for m+ trash, adding a lot of on-demand versatility.
 For single target it wont do much.